LuizaRusnac/CNN-LSTM-ThinkingOutLoud/README.md

 # Imaginary Speech Recognition Using a Convolutional Network with Long-Short Memory

-This repository contains code for various Convolutional Neural Network (CNN) architectures and feature extraction methods for EEG imaginary speech recognition.
+This repository contains code for of the Convolutional Network with Long-Short Memory (CNN-LSTM) model using EEG signals for imaginary speech recognition.
 The code accompanies the paper titled [Imaginary Speech Recognition Using a Convolutional Network with Long-Short Memory](https://www.mdpi.com/2076-3417/12/22/11873), authored by Ana-Luiza Rusnac, Ovidiu Grigore.

 ## Overview

-In this work, we explore different CNN architectures and feature extraction methods for EEG-based imaginary speech recognition.
-The repository includes implementations of various CNN models and feature extraction techniques, along with scripts for data preprocessing, training, evaluation, and visualization.
+The goal of this project is to recognize speech from imaginary utterances, enabling a new method of communication for individuals who are unable to speak vocally.
+The proposed model utilizes a combination of convolutional neural networks (CNNs) and long short-term memory (LSTM) networks to capture spatial and temporal features from the input data.

 ## Contents